As you expand your warehouses, your warehouse operations costs will rise. Among all your warehouse operations costs, labor accounts for 60-70%.

 You can avoid picking errors by adding the product name and description next to the SKU.
 A few descriptive words can make a difference when pickers are dealing with very similar SKUs or products carrying the same title/name.

-Ready to start creating your own picking lists?
+Ready to start creating your own warehouse picking ticket sample?
 Get a head start by downloading our Pick List Excel Template.

 Unit Size and Weight